On medium-rank Lie primitive and maximal subgroups of exceptional groups of Lie type: Introduction

 The author believes that one may be able to use the techniques in this paper to solve the outstanding cases of $\PSU_4(2)$ and $\PSU_3(8)$, but that $\PSp_4(2)$ and ${}^2\!B_2(8)$ cannot be resolved using these methods.
 For the rest he is not sure.

 We also consider the other exceptional groups $F_4$, $E_6$ and $E_7$, obtaining the same theorem as above, but with a very short list of possibilities.
 (We do not need to consider $G_2$ because, by work of Kleidman \cite{kleidman1988} and Cooperstein \cite{cooperstein1981} all maximal subgroups of the finite groups $G_2(q)$ are known, and hence it is easy to determine all Lie primitive subgroups.
-Indeed, we use $G_2$ as an example in Section \ref{sec:example}.)
-Using \cite{craven2015un} we can also include $\PSL_2$ subgroups in the list.
-(In the case of $F_4$ and $p\geq 5$ this result was obtained by Magaard \cite{magaardphd}, and for $E_6$ and $H\not\cong \PSL_2(11),\PSL_3(3),\PSU_3(3)$ this result was obtained by Aschbacher \cite{aschbacherE6Vun}.)
+Indeed, we use this case as an example in Section \ref{sec:example}.)
+Because of \cite{craven2015un} we can also include $\PSL_2$ subgroups in the list.
+(In the case of $F_4$ and $p\geq 5$ this result was obtained by Magaard in \cite{magaardphd}, and for $E_6$ and $H\not\cong \PSL_2(11),\PSL_3(3),\PSU_3(3)$ this result was obtained by Aschbacher in \cite{aschbacherE6Vun}.)

 \begin{theorem} Let $\mb G$ be the exceptional algebraic group $F_4$, $E_6$ or $E_7$ in characteristic $p>0$, over an algebraically closed field.
 Let $H=H(q)$ be a simple group of Lie type with $p\mid q$, and suppose that $H$ is a subgroup of $\mb G$.
 Furthermore, suppose that $H$ does not have the same type as $\mb G$.
 If $H$ is not strongly imprimitive in $\mb G$, then $\mb G=E_7$ and $H$ is one of $\PSL_2(7)$, $\PSL_2(8)$, and $\PSL_2(25)$. \end{theorem}